-What is the clearance of a subdivision?
+What is a Subdivision Clearance?

 Where Local Government conditions are to be cleared by the City of Wanneroo, one copy of the following documents are required to be submitted: